 Visit Apollo Spectra Hospitals to meet with experts if you need to get a Lasik surgery done.

-- Patient feels less pain and recovers faster.
+- The patient feels less pain and recovers faster.

 - There is less corneal scarring in the long-term and less change due to healing and thus greater stability of the correction.